DLXPlugins/alerts-dlx/readme.txt

 == Changelog ==

+= 1.0.5 =
+* Released 2022-09-12
+* Fixed "error" alert styles in the block editor/frontend.
+* Updated SVG icons for .org.

 = 1.0.1 =
 * Released 2022-09-11
 * Added transforms to the blocks so that they are interchangeable.